Improving GoDaddy's UX using FullStory

 Company Impact

-The process I led didn't just reveal problems, it created a clear, repeatable ways to solve them.
-By facilitating a shared space to observe user behavior, document insights, and design solutions, our team improved both the usability and visual polish of our product.
+The process I led didn't just reveal UX problems, it created a clear pathway for how to address them.
+By facilitating a shared space to observe user behavior, document insights, and design solutions, our team improved both the usability (UX) and visual polish (UI) of our product.
 My approachable leadership style helped make the sessions engaging, giving a voice to the user while building lasting team engagement and cross-functional buy-in.
-I also designed the process to scale, using lightweight documentation, how-to resources, and a repeatable session format that made it easy for other teams to adopt on their own.
+I also designed the process to scale, using approachable documentation, how-to resources, and a repeatable session format that made it easy for other GoDaddy teams to reinvest into their own product's UX.

 Impact metrics showing 108 issues discovered, 71% JIRA resolution rate, 77% completion rate, 39 usability bugs, and 3 teams adoption